Promoting employment through development cooperation

-Title: Employment promotion in development cooperation Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall term: 1999 to 2022
+Title: Employment promotion in development cooperation Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Country: Global Overall term: 1999 to 2025

-German and international development cooperation make use of new and enhanced employment promotion strategies and approaches to implement the 2030 Agenda for Sustainable Development.
+New and enhanced employment promotion strategies and approaches are a key component of German and international development cooperation for implementing the United Nation’s 2030 Agenda for Sustainable Development.

 The project supports the German Federal Ministry for Economic Cooperation and Development (BMZ) in advancing its approaches to and strategies for employment promotion.
 It also advises BMZ on dynamic international processes in employment promotion and good working conditions.
 Key priority areas are employment for women, the quality of the work, the creation of green jobs and the challenges posed by digitalisation.